Chapaev (film)

 Chapaev (Чапаев, /ru/) is a 1934 Soviet biographical war film, directed by the Vasilyev brothers for Lenfilm.
-A heavily-fictionalised biography of Vasily Ivanovich Chapayev (1887–1919), a Red Army notable commander of the Russian Civil War, it is based on the novel of the same name by Dmitry Furmanov, a Russian writer and Bolshevik commissar who fought together with Chapayev.
+A heavily-fictionalised biography of Vasily Ivanovich Chapayev (1887–1919), a notable Red Army commander during the Russian Civil War, it is based on the novel of the same name by Dmitry Furmanov, a Russian writer and Bolshevik commissar who fought together with Chapayev.

 Soviet dictator Joseph Stalin considered Chapaev to be the best film in Soviet cinematography and watched it more than 30 times between 1934 and 1936.
-President Vladimir Putin also claimed Chapaev to be his favorite film.
+President Vladimir Putin also proclaimed Chapaev to be his favorite film.